How To Be Captivating and Persuasive

 The article answers this question by reviewing the latest research on decision-making, brain function, cognition and obstacles in the path to persuasiveness.
 The article explains techniques that can be easily applied to ensure your message is captivating and persuasive.

-NASA and the O-ring Experiment
+NASA And the O-ring Experiment

 Edged in the minds of many space enthusiasts are the horrific images of family and friends with their faces washed in total devastation, witnessing the disintegration of the space shuttle Challenger in front of their unbelieving eyes.
 The quest to determine the cause of this catastrophic failure started minutes after the fireballs faded from the sky.
 The cause of the devasting crash almost seems too simplistic to be true.
 What was the cause?
 The failure of rubber O-rings to seal a joint in the shuttle’s rocket booster